 Cryptosporidium Infection (Cryptosporidiosis)

 Cryptosporidium infection is also called cryptosporidiosis.
 It is an illness that affects your intestines.
 It is caused by the parasite Cryptosporidium.
 This parasite is found in the stool of infected people or animals, which can then contaminate food or water.
 People are often infected by contaminated water.
 This most often happens when someone swallows water from a pool, lake, or stream.

 Common Symptoms of Cryptosporidium Infection

 The main symptom is watery diarrhea.
 This starts about 2 to 10 days after exposure.
 You may also have stomach cramps, nausea and vomiting, or a fever.

 Diagnosing Cryptosporidium Infection

 A sample of your stool is checked for the parasite.
-More than one stool sample may be needed.
+More than 1 stool sample may be needed.

 Treating Cryptosporidium Infection

 Most people get better within 1 to 2 weeks, but symptoms last longer in some people.
 Treatment is rarely needed, but the disease can be more serious in people with a weakened immune system.
 While you are recovering, drink plenty of fluids.
 This helps prevent dehydration.
 Do not take antidiarrheal medication unless your doctor instructs you to.
 This medication can prevent your body from getting rid of the parasite.
 It can also make the illness last longer.

 Call the Doctor